 BONJ offers many services which can be tailored to your needs and desires, from hiring the full orchestra of 30-40 musicians, a smaller orchestra of 12-20 musicians, or a chamber ensemble of 2-5 musicians - playing the music of Bach, Mozart, Handel, Verdi, Beethoven, Tchaikovsky, Puccini as well as selections from Broadway and the Beatles.

-Maestro Butts is one of New Jersey's leading speakers on music.
-Audiences have enjoyed his talks on opera and Broadway, Mozart and Beethoven, film composers and his recently developed series on music of every decade of the 20th century.
+Maestro Butts, one of New Jersey's leading speakers on music, can bring his popular talks to your group or community.
+He is an adjunct professor at The Casperson School of Graduate Studies at Drew University and The Cali School of Music at Montclair State University.
+He has lectured for The New Jeresy Council for the Humanities, The New Jersey Symphony, New Jersey State Opera, Brandeis University Women, The JCC, and The National Park Service.
+Audiences have enjoyed his talks on opera and Broadway, Mozart,Tchaikovsky, and Beethoven, film composers and his recently developed series on music of every decade of the 20th century.
 Talks are accompanied by audio and video excerpts.

-For information on how you can enjoy these unforgettable musical experiences at your place, please email us: firstname.lastname@example.org or click here for our contact form.
+For information on how you can enjoy these unforgettable musical experiences at your place, please email us by clicking on Contact above.
 We look forward to bringing our music to you.

-BONJ has brought exciting and unforgettable programs to Heath Village in Hackettstown, Winchester Gardens in Maplewood, Franciscan Oaks in Denville, Cedar Crest in Pomptom Plains, Overlook Hospital in Summit, Morristown Memorial Hospital, NJIT in Newark, Centenary College in Hackettstown, MACA Holiday Festival in Madison, Summit Festival, Boston Early Music Festival and at private homes for parties, salons and receptions.
+BONJ has brought exciting and unforgettable programs to Heath Village in Hackettstown, Winchester Gardens in Maplewood, Franciscan Oaks in Denville, Cedar Crest in Pomptom Plains, Overlook Hospital in Summit, Morristown Memorial Hospital, NJIT in Newark, Centenary College in Hackettstown, MACA Holiday Festival in Madison, Summit Festival, Boston Early Music Festival, Morristown National Historical Park, Ramsaysburg Homestead, and at private homes for parties, salons and receptions.